The first step in applying for financial aid at USF is to submit your Free

 Additional Financial Assistance Resources

-- PsyD students will have access to a limited number of USF grants and scholarships and to program-relevant work-study positions.
+- PsyD students will have access to a limited number of School of Nursing and Health Professions scholarships.

 - As part of the College Cost Reduction and Access Act of 2007 (CCRAA) a new repayment option for federal loans called Income-Based Repayment (IBR) was introduced.
 IBR can significantly reduce monthly payments for high debt/lower income borrowers.
 IBR became available as of July 1, 2009.